Wild, rugged and largely undiscovered by many of us, the Mourne Coastal Route should be on every adventure lover’s must-visit list.

 The Mourne Coastal Route has an abundance of activities for outdoor lovers.
 Offering a wide range of activities from world-class mountain biking, hiking in the mighty Mournes, blue flag beaches, brewery tours, seaweed baths, stand-up paddle boarding, wild swimming and pretty much everything in between, you could spend a lifetime here and never tire of the place.

-And it’s not all about action-packed activities, the area surrounding the Mourne Coastal Route is home to cosy bars, quirky places to stay and some delicious food to boot.
+And it’s not all about action-packed activities, the area surrounding the Mourne Coastal Route is home to quirky places to stay, seaweed baths to relax in, and some delicious food to boot.
+Located just 1.5 hours from Dublin, it really is the perfect staycation destination.

 Here we have rounded up everything that you need to know in order to have a cracking weekend away along the Mourne Coastal Route.
 From the essential information about how to get there to the best places to eat and lay your head, here is an action-packed itinerary that will leave all your mates back home green with envy: